HuiyingZz/NDDPlus/NDD+.md

 It's fast enough to called **game chaging**.
 Mobs can never catch you even you get slow'd.
 Only things could hit you while running are mobs just spawned on your face or ranged attack.

-*Curse Of Corruption* has been consumed.

 ## Misc mainhand:

 - **True(r/st) North**

 I can't think of any reason you don't need it.

-- **Moon Mirror Shield**

-Count as a melee weapon so it can cast ability while also function as a shield.

 - **Phoenix's Gaze**